strimzi/strimzi-kafka-operator/design/service-binding.md

     resourceRef: my-cluster
 ```

-Then the binding information is supplied in in a standard way, such as environment variables.
+Then the binding information is supplied in in a standard way, such as environment variables or secrets.
+For convenience, I have in general chosen to use secrets for binding information (this is controlled by the CSV annotations).
 Of course, in combination with developer tooling, this can remove the need for the developer to write the code to read credentials and so on.
 Instead, they're presented to the application as environment variables with well known names.

 ## Binding data